Chemical Burns: Types, Complications, & Management

-✅ Summary Card
+Summary Card

 Overview of Chemical Burns

-Chemical burns can be broadly categorised into 4 main groups: acids, burns, organic solvents and inorganic solvents.
-They differ in their pathophysiology, clinical progression and potential complications.
+Chemical burns can be broadly categorised into 4 main groups: acids, burns, organic solvents, and inorganic solvents.
+They differ in their pathophysiology, clinical progression, and potential complications.

-This is illustrated in the table below.
+Chemical burns are categorised in the table below.

 This is a labelled table showing the chemicals, mechanisms, clinical features and treatment options for common acid and alkali chemical burns.